har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 * To support the torch/lantern feature, set `CFG_LANTERN` to true.
 * In the Arduino IDE, select `Tools->Board->ESP8266 Boards (3.0.2) : Generic ESP8266 module`
 * Select `Tools->CPU Frequency : 80MHz`
 * Select `Tools->Erase Flash : All flash contents`.
-Note : after flashing the firmware binary, change this to `Sketch Only`.
 * Select `Tools->Flash Size : 1MB (FS:1MB OTA:~1019kB)`.
-Note : we are using a 4MB ESP-12E/F, but first selecting and flashing a different partition format fixes issues with the flash calibration data area not being fully erased the first time.
+Note : we are using a 4MB ESP-12E/F, but first selecting and flashing a different partition format fixes issues with the NVS flash calibration data area not being erased for the first boot.
+* Press and hold the PCC button.
+Momentarily press the Reset button.
+Release the PCC button.
+Now the ESP8266 will be in download mode.
 * Flash the application firmware.
 Results don't matter.
 * Select `Tools->Flash Size : 4MB (FS:1MB OTA:~1019kB)`
+* Press and hold the PCC button.
+Momentarily press the Reset button.
+Release the PCC button.
+Now the ESP8266 will be in download mode.
 * Flash the application firmware.
 You should (again) see confirmation of full chip erase before flashing the firmware.
 * Select `Tools->Erase Flash : Only sketch` option.
 From now on, use this option whether you are uploading the LittleFS partition image or the firmware binary.
+* Press and hold the PCC button.
+Momentarily press the Reset button.
+Release the PCC button.
+Now the ESP8266 will be in download mode.
 * Select `Tools->ESP8266 LittleFS Data Upload`.
 This will build a LittleFS flash partition with the contents of the `/data` directory, and then flash it to the ESP8266.
 The `/data` directory contains the static HTML and CSS files for the WiFi server webpage.
-* Select `Tools->Serial Monitor`, make sure the unit is resting horizontally on a table and reset the EP8266 module.
-Since there is no calibration data, you will see a checksum error message, followed by accelerometer and gyroscope calibration.
+* Select `Tools->Serial Monitor`, make sure the unit is resting horizontally on a table.
+* Press the reset button.
+This is first boot and there is no calibration data.
+You will see a checksum error message, followed by automatic accelerometer and gyroscope calibration.
 (You will not have to do anything if the unit is resting horizontally).
 * The gyroscope is re-calibrated each time on power-up due to issues with drift and environmental conditions.
 You should leave the vario undisturbed when you hear the count-down beeps for gyroscope calibration.
 If the vario is disturbed during the gyro calibration process (e.g. you turn it on while in flight), it will use the last saved gyro calibration parameters.
 * [This is a build and startup serial monitor log](docs/build_log.txt).
 You should see similar results.
 * This project uses the KF4D kalman filter algorithm from the [ESP32_IMU_GPS_BARO_VARIO](https://github.com/har-in-air/ESP32_IMU_BARO_GPS_VARIO) project.